-➤ From the Data tab, select the Advanced command from the Sort & Filter group of commands.
+➤ From the Data tab, go to the Sort & Filter group of commands and select the Advanced command.
 A dialogue box will appear.

 ➤ For List Range, select the entire array or the table(B4:G23).